sofiapoh/react-dynamic-data-workshop/README.md

 }
 ```

-Now you should see something!
-If not, let's get to what _might_ be going on next.
+Now you _might_ be seeing something!
+If not, that's fine, you've followed instructions correctly.

 ### When the data isn't there

 You might be seeing something like this now:

 `Uncaught TypeError: Cannot read property 'avatar_url' of null`

 Usually data over network gets to us slower than DOM renders content, this is when we need to provide a loading state so we're not trying to render content that is not there yet.
 In our case we'll just add a small safeguard in the start of the `render` function:

 ```javascript
 if (!this.state.userData) {